FaiChou/react-native-slideable-calendar-strip/README.md

 onSwipeDown      | Swipe down gesture callback, Optional, `() => {}`
-isChinese        | Show Chinese Week or not, default false, showChineseLunar | Show Chinese Lunar or not, default false,
+isChinese        | Show Chinese Week or not, default false, showChineseLunar | Show Chinese Lunar or not, default false, showWeekNumber   | Show week number or not, default false,